Cohen-Macaulay graphs with large girth: Cohen-Macaulayness versus Vertex decomposablity

-\begin{thm} Let $G$ be a connected graph of girth at least $5$.
-Then, $G$ is Cohen-Macaulay if and only if $G$ is either a vertex or in the class $\mathcal{PC}$. \end{thm} \begin{proof} If $G$ is a Cohen-Macaulay graph, then $G$ is well covered.
-By \cite{FHN1}, we have either $G$ is in the class $\mathcal{PC}$ or $G$ is one of six exceptional graphs shown in Figure 3.
-Among six exceptional graphs above, only $K_1$ is Cohen-Macaulay.
-Therefore, $G$ is either a vertex or in the class $\mathcal{PC}$.
+(2)$\Longrightarrow$(3):\quad If $G$ is a Cohen-Macaulay graph, then $G$ is well-covered.
+By \cite{FHN1}, we have either $G$ is in the class $\mathcal{PC}$ or $G$ is one of six exceptional graphs shown in Figure $1$.
+Among these six exceptional graphs, only $K_1$ is Cohen-Macaulay (see \cite[Proposition 3.3]{Br}).
+Thus, $G$ is either a vertex or in the class $\mathcal{PC}$.